ulfmagnetics/pgh-next-rgbus/README.md

 # pgh-next-rgbus

-This is a simple Python application intended to pull the next arrival times of Pittsburgh Port Authority buses at a particular stop, and display the number of minutes remaining until arrival on an RGB matrix.
+This is a simple Python application intended to pull the next arrival times of Pittsburgh Regional Transit (formerly Pittsburgh Port Authority) buses at a particular stop, and display the number of minutes remaining until arrival on an RGB matrix.
 Perfect for the busy professional who needs to know exactly when they need to get out the door!!

 ![An image of a working installation of pgh-next-rgbus, running in a lovely wooden box with an LED RGB display that says "74 20 min"](https://uc1e8406ee88f55792522d981801.dl.dropboxusercontent.com/cd/0/inline/Br65AWJfV42io0ix4et-PR-ejiqFAQpmGH4AJDrr4s36cmsyUz_5D-__yb2tuLxjkFxYf-0s42A1qnMX9XQSY5rC6mWUxQc3qZiOQMSyUoZ8mHq_2vc-aCQY0qK3Gj2C0B8o5hmGiRqwEyAkmRXp4SmGRkQhi5-stbXyGdHv12vOmw/file#)